Thames Basin Heaths SPA Supplementary Planning Document

 The Thames Basin Heaths Special Protection Area (SPA) is a network of heathland sites that provides a habitat for important ground-nesting bird species.
 It was designated as a Special Protection Area in March 2005 and is protected from adverse effects by law.

-How does the SPA affect new development in Bracknell Forest?
+How the SPA affects new development in Bracknell Forest

 The European and national legislation that underpins the SPA seeks to make sure that any proposed development scheme or development plan will not adversely affect the integrity of the SPA.

 Natural England is the government agency that champions the conservation of wildlife throughout England.
 They have advised us, and the other 10 local authorities with land in the Thames Basin Heaths, that new housing within 5km of the SPA may harm the rare bird populations.
 Larger developments located between 5 and 7km of the SPA may also be affected.